Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 | `mineral` | Isn’t alive and doesn’t grow    |

 A related concept is that a column or list of columns may be declared `primary key` or `unique`.
-Either says that no two tuples of the table may agree in all the column(s) on the list.
+Such a statement specifies that no two tuples of the table may agree in the specified column---or, if a list if columns is provided, in all of those columns.
 There can be only one `primary key` for a table, but several `unique` columns.
 No column of a `primary key` can ever be `null` in any tuple.
 But columns declared `unique` may have `null`s, and there may be several tuples with `null`.

 Linking DBMSs and other tools
 -----------------------------